 +852 2973 0060

-The deadline for registration for teams is Friday 11th October, 2019.
+The deadline for team registration has been extended to 31st October, 2019.

 The ICC International Commercial Mediation Competition – Hong Kong (The Competition) is an annual mediation competition organized by International Chamber of Commerce (“ICC”) – Hong Kong.
 It is the region’s only competition dedicated exclusively to international commercial mediation and gathers Teams from business and law schools, as well as internationally renowned mediators and professionals from around the world.